Jagua Gel (What It Is And How It Relates To Henna)

 Final Thoughts

-Overall, jagua gel and henna deliver similar results that last for several weeks and are both sourced from naturally derived ingredients that should not cause any harm to the skin.
+Overall, jagua gel and henna deliver similar results that last for several weeks, and both are sourced from naturally derived ingredients that should not cause harm to the skin.

 Through the precise method of application, they are able to create delicate designs that can adorn the hands, palms, and feet.

-If you are looking for a method that looks most similar to a permanent tattoo, jagua gel would be the best option for you as the dark black coloring will stain the skin to give that appearance.
+If you are looking for a method that resembles a permanent tattoo the most, jagua gel would be the best option for you, as the dark black coloring will stain the skin to achieve that appearance.

 Even though there are offers of “black henna” on the market that claim to provide dark, lasting results, the chemical mixture itself is dangerous and toxic, often leaving permanent injuries behind.

-If you are desiring the lasting stain effect of a temporary tattoo, but want a deep black color, jagua gel is going to be the best option for you.
+If you desire the lasting stain effect of a temporary tattoo but want a deep black color, jagua gel is the best option for you.

-Both methods use pain-free methods to create the designs without piercing the skin, and deliver results that will last at least two weeks.
+Both methods use pain-free techniques to create designs without piercing the skin, delivering results that last at least two weeks.